The Foreign Direct Investment (FDI) policy has been dramatically liberalized since the evolution of economic reforms in India.

 Each director owes a fiduciary duty towards the company.
 Fiduciary duties are established under law and in the articles of association of each company.

 In India, foreign residents can also become directors of a company.
 However, the company must have at least one director who, during a given financial year, has been staying in India for a total period of not less than 182 days.
+Every director who has been allotted Director Identification Number (DIN), is now mandatorily required to file his KYC with the Ministry of Corporate Affairs.

-Financing of a Company
+Financing of a company

 There are different ways to finance a company which are as follows:

-- Investment in the share capital by shareholders or preferred investors;
+- Investment in the share capital by shareholders or preferred investors.

-- Unsecured loans from directors and their relatives;
+- Unsecured loans from directors and their relatives.

-- Inter-corporate deposits;
+- Inter-corporate deposits.

 - Bank finance; and/or